-Job Demands-Resources Model
+Job Demands Resources Model

-This article provides a practical explanation of the Job Demands-Resources Model or JD-R model for work engagement.
+Job Demands Resources Model: this article provides a practical explanation of the Job Demands-Resources Model or JD-R model for work engagement.
 After reading, you’ll have a basic understanding of this powerful management tool.

-What is the Job Demands-Resources Model / JD-R model?
+What is the Job Demands-Resources Model

 The Job Demands-Resources Model, or JD-R model, is a model that encourages the functioning of employee well-being.
 It is used by managers and supervisors to manage employees’ involvement.
 The work stress model suggests that stress arises from the imbalance between the requirements of the job and the resources the employee has available to meet those requirements.

 The model divides the working conditions into two components: job requirements and job resources.
 Furthermore, the model shows that when the job resources are scarce and job requirements are high, factors such as stress and the chance of a burn-out increase.
 If the job resources are sufficiently available and the job requirements are high, the right factors, such as involvement and performance levels, are improved.